Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Hi!
 I heard from a friend that Fish Oil Vitamins are good for your heart along with helping ease anxiety.
 I tried it out for myself and it really has helped me so much, not to mention I don't feel the need for any over the counter medicine to treat anxiety.
 I love it!

 Do you get an upset stomach when taking vitamins?
 I am currently taking calcium, a multi-vitamin, and biotin.
 For some reason I would get sick to my stomach.
+I tried taking them with food, and without food and nothing seemed to work.

 At the first hint of queasiness or stomach pain, I take one-half dropper of Trace Minerals from BEST Process AlkaLine.
 I put it in a little juice or water and drink it.
 It is unpleasant, but not nearly as bad as vomiting.